planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

  	image3.tiff
  	image4.tiff

+.. only:: workshop

-As you can see, they are just 4 files in different formats, except for the last two ones, which are both TIFF files.
-We will use them to show how, although they contain the same image and might seem similar, they are different in terms of performance when used in GeoServer.
-Also, we will see that even using the same format, two images can give different performance depending on the adjustments used to create them.
+As you can see, the images are stored a three different formats.
+We will use these files to illustrate how, although they contain the same image and appear similar, they exhibit different performance profiles in GeoServer.
+Even when files appear to be stored in the same format, as with the two .tiff files, the performance profiles can differ depending on the parameters used to create the files.

+.. only:: workshop

 First of all, let’s have a look at the sizes of those images.